bbyba/Neobis_iOS_StopWatch/README.md

 *	UIButtons
 *	Container View

+# Installation & Usage
+* Clone the repository to your local development environment.
+* Open the project in Xcode or your preferred environment.
+* Build and run the application on your iOS simulator or physical device.
+The Timer/Stopwatch app offers effortless stopwatch and timer functionality.
+Users can easily switch between modes through segmented contro and accurately measure time intervals.

 # **Testing:**
 * Launch the application on the simulator on MacBook/iMac.
 * Review the launch report for any bugs.